SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/mapping/sampler.md

 ## Functionality
 Takes in a list of ranges and a sample count.
 Generates a linear sequence of values between the starting ranges and ending ranges.
-It is important to clarify that this effectively represents a line segment in the multidimentional input space, as opposed to a box.
+It is important to clarify that this effectively represents a line segment in the multidimensional input space, as opposed to a box.
 Samples generated take the form of a dictionary mapping the input parameter name to its generated value.